MetaCell/scidash-api/README.md

 # scidash-api
-SciDash Python API to upload datat to SciDash from any Python environment
+SciDash Python API to upload data to SciDash from any Python environment

 How to use it